 Platforms like operating systems, databases, web servers, execution environments can be included in PaaS.

 IaaS and PaaS are closely intertwined together.
 Organizations committed to a specific development environment for a certain application without managing the deployment themselves opt for PaaS.
+Here are a few examples of PaaS.

 Azure Apps, AWS Elastic Beanstalk, Heroku, Apache Stratos, Google App Engine